 While researching DPS I discovered that just because an Android phone is running Android 10, DPS may be entirely absent.
 See Figure 17.

 Figure 17 is part of a directory listing from a rooted Samsung Galaxy A30, which is running Android 10 with the April 2020 patch.
 This phone was released in the spring of 2019 with Android 9 and was upgraded to Android 10, and DPS is nowhere to be found.
-This year’s Samsung flagship, the Galaxy S20, however, does have DPS.
-I also found information online that indicated the OnePlus 7T and 8 also had DPS (Live Caption), although there was some confusion about whether or not it was a full-fledged version.
-The Galaxy S20 and OnePlus 8 both have the Snapdragon 865 which has dedicated AI “stuff” (an AI-core or a repurposed DSP core depending on who you ask), and the 7T has the Snapdragon 855+ that also has some enhanced AI “stuff” (an engine).
-Regardless, it looks as if DPS may be dependent on hardware, which could explain why the Galaxy A30 phone did not have it (the A30 has the Exynos 7904, a “mid-range” chip at best).
-Regardless, I expect DPS to be in more phones in the future beyond the Pixel series, S20, and the OnePlus 7T and 8.
-Especially as Google continues their push towards appearing more privacy-focused and phone hardware continues to improve.
+This year’s Samsung flagship, the Galaxy S20 (and its variants), however, does have DPS.
+It also appears the Samsung Galaxy A71 and A21, both released in early 2020, also has DPS.
+I can confirm the global variant of the OnePlus 7T has DPS, and I found information online that indicated the OnePlus 8 also had DPS (Live Caption), although there was some confusion about whether or not it was a full-fledged version.
+It appears this feature may be for newer phones only and may be dependent upon hardware and, possibly, software.
+Regardless, if you have a newer phone sitting on your examination bench, just know that DPS may be an option for you.
+Combining it with Android’s Digital Wellbeing would allow for a very robust timeline.